purnur-schneider/purnur-schneider.github.io/docs/index.md

 <img src="img/P_lowres2.png" width=300px; style="float: left;margin-right: 10px"/>

-I am an experienced Financial Analyst with a passion for research, performance analysis, and risk management.
+I'm an experienced Financial Analyst with a passion for research, performance analysis, and risk management.
 With over 15 years of professional experience in finance, including roles in alternative investments, accounting, and academics, I bring a wealth of knowledge and expertise in the financial industry.
 I hold a Master's degree in Finance from the University of Lausanne, HEC, and Master's degrees in Economics from University Pompeu Fabra and Central European University.

 <!-- *You may download [my CV](webdocs/CV.pdf)*. -->

 In my previous roles, such as Acting Associate at BCI Investment Management and Head of Research at Insch Capital Management SA, I gained extensive knowledge of investment procedures, performance reporting, risk management, and client service.
 I also have experience in accounting and in academia, where I taught and assisted courses on financial mathematics, portfolio management, and risk management.

-Currently, I am volunteering at the CFA Society Victoria for the Financial Literacy Project, providing financial advice to underserved demographics.
-So far, we have delivered 7 workshops, most notably at Anawim House and Inter-Cultural Association of Victoria.
+Currently, I volunteer at the CFA Society Victoria for the Financial Literacy Project, providing financial advice to underserved demographics.
+So far, we have delivered 7 workshops, most notably at Anawim House and Inter-Cultural Association of Greater Victoria.

-Overall, my experience and skills make me well-equipped to excel in the field of financial analysis.
-I am excited to use my expertise and expand my knowledge in new and challenging roles.
+I'm well-equipped to excel in the financial industry, and I look forward to using my expertise and expanding my knowledge in new and challenging roles.

 <!--As an experienced Financial Analyst with a passion for research, performance analysis, and risk management, I bring a wealth of knowledge and expertise to the table.